Fouad Siniora

+Fouad Siniora (فؤاد السنيورة; born 19 July 1943) is a Lebanese politician.
+He served as the 46th prime minister of Lebanon from 2005 to 2009.
+He served as minister of Finance from 2000 to 2004.

 Early career

 In the 1970s, Sanioura worked for Citibank and taught at the American University of Beirut, his alma mater, and at the Lebanese University.

 Member of National Assembly

-He served as minister of state for financial affairs from 1992 to 1998, and as minister of finance from 2000 to 2004.
+He served as Minister of State for Financial Affairs from 1992 to 1998, and as Minister of Finance from 2000 to 2004.

 Prime minister

-After the victory of the anti-Syrian opposition in parliamentary elections held in May and June 2005, Fuad Siniora was asked by President Lahoud on 30 June 2005 to form a government.
+After the victory of the anti-Syrian opposition in parliamentary elections held in May and June 2005, Fouad Siniora was asked by President Émile Lahoud on 30 June 2005 to form a government.
 He resigned from the chairmanship of Group Méditerranée (a banking holding controlled by the Hariri family).
 After laborious negotiations with the President and the different political forces, Siniora formed a government on 19 July 2005.

 2006 Lebanon War

-On 12 July 2006, Hezbollah launched a deadly cross-border attack against Israel Israel started a 33-day heavy bombardment and land invasion of Lebanon, also known as the 2006 Lebanon War.
+On 12 July 2006, Hezbollah launched a deadly cross-border attack against Israel, who subsequently started a 33-day heavy bombardment and land invasion of Lebanon, also known as the 2006 Lebanon War.
 On 27 July 2006, Siniora, seeking to end the conflict, presented a seven-point Siniora Plan at a 15-nation conference in Rome.
 Siniora also called for an Arab League meeting in Beirut.
 During a televised address at the conference, he famously "sobbed" as he described the effects of the war on the Lebanese people.